BBPRANEETH/Codsoft_Artificial_Intelligence/README.md

 5. Gameplay Loop
 Turn Management: Implement a loop to manage turns between the human player and the AI.

+6.Game Over Handling: Once the game ends (either by a win, loss, or draw), display the result and allow the user to start a new game if desired

-6. Testing and Refinement : Test your AI against different scenarios, including winning, losing, and drawing games, to ensure it performs correctly.Refine your AI’s strategy and code based on testing results and performance observations.
+7. Testing and Refinement : Test your AI against different scenarios, including winning, losing, and drawing games, to ensure it performs correctly.Refine your AI’s strategy and code based on testing results and performance observations.